-Also know as a "utilization rate", this KPI shows you the overall ratio of directly profitable work to internal cost each employee engages in.
+This KPI shows you the overall ratio of directly profitable work to internal cost each employee engages in.
 Different companies have very different stances on the value relationship between “billable” and “non-billable” time, and we’re of the opinion they are equally important.
-However you view it, you need to see how much time your team spends on non-billable time to maintain a healthy balance.
+However you view it, you need to see how much time your team spends on non-billable time to be able to price and plan work competitively.

 = Total time to complete the same task (across set timeframe)/number of times performed

 Again, this should be taken as a rough guide to inform the overall efficiency of your team.
-It’s useful for understanding how long different phases of a project usually take your employees, so you can improve budget estimates and price fairly for your work.
+It’s useful for understanding how long different phases of a project usually take your employees, so you can improve budget estimates and resource management.

 = Total hours overtime/number of employees